patrik-schoon-axelsson/airbnb-flask-api-example/README.md

 * "/api/<query string>" - Query handler with pagination, allowing the browsing of the database.
 Accepts a standard query-string argument with two variables. "page_no" is the off-set from the collections start, "docs" is the query-results-per-page, e.g "/api/?page_no=2&docs=10" will return documents 10-20 listed from index 0 of the collection. _(Note: Uses the MongoDB "skip()" method, which is not ideal for larger collections.
 5500 documents allows it to be relatively performant and it is quicker to implement.
 For more details on other options, see app.py comments on line  64.)_

 * "/api/listings/<document_id_string>" - Handler for specific document read, update and deletion.
-Allows methods "GET", "POST" and "DELETE.
+Allows methods "GET", "POST" and "DELETE".
 GET requests retrieves a document whose id field matches the document_id_string URL variable.
 POST requests updates a document whose id matches the document_id_string variable.
-DELETE requests removes a document matching the document_id_string. _(A quick note here is that the sample databases data has their _id field tagged as string-type and the PyMongo driver automatically tags new _id entries as the BSON ObjectID type.
-Querying ObjectID by string without changing its type to ObjetID will cause a false error 404 There is therefor an error-handling try/catch block on line 114 that acts as a sanity check, validating input strings as either valid BSON or as string _id values before continuing queries.)_
+DELETE requests removes a document matching the document_id_string. _(A quick note here is that the sample databases data has their _id field tagged as string-type and the PyMongo driver automatically tags new _id keys as the BSON ObjectID type.
+Querying ObjectID by string without changing its type to ObjetID will cause a false error 404 if using flask-pymongos find_one_or_404() method.
+There is therefor an error-handling try/catch block on line 114 that acts as a sanity check, validating input strings as either valid BSON or as string _id values before continuing queries.)_

 ## 1.2)  Logging strategy

 ![Heroku Log Message](assets/README/heroku-cli-logs.png)

-Using the [Flask logging documentation](https://flask.palletsprojects.com/en/2.0.x/logging/) and some notes on Stack Overflow on how to translate this into gunicorn, for deployment onto Heroku, I designed the logging strategy as follows:
+Using the [Flask logging documentation](https://flask.palletsprojects.com/en/2.0.x/logging/) and some notes on Stack Overflow on how to prepare this for deployment, I designed the logging strategy as follows:

-* "Create" and "Read" log at the level of "Info", logs always include document IDs to make searching the logs easier in case of debugging.
-As create and read operations are fairly standard, these do not need to be raised in scope beyond "Info" in the log.
+* "Create" and "Read" type events log at the level of "Info", logs always include document IDs to make searching the logs easier in case of debugging.
+As create and read operations are fairly standard, these do not need to be raised in scope beyond "Info" in the log, so that a --tails operation will reveal them.
-* "Update" and "Delete" log at the level of "Warning", logs always include the IP the request was sent from as well as the ID of the document that has been changed, in order to provide easy-searching through the looks when required..
+* "Update" and "Delete" type events log at the level of "Warning", logs always include the IP the request was sent from as well as the ID of the document that has been changed, in order to provide easy-searching through the logs when required..

 # 2) Installation